Sport in Serbia: Swimming

 Milorad Čavić won a silver medal in swimming (discipline 100 meters butterfly) at the 2008 Olympic Games, and a gold and a silver medal at the 2009 World Championships.
 He won ten medals at the European Championships.
 He broke world and European records several times.

 Nađa Higl became the world champion in the 200-meter breaststroke in 2009, breaking the European record.

 Velimir Stjepanović won gold medals in the 200 m and 400 m freestyle at the European Championships in 50-meter pool, as well as a bronze medal at the World Championships in 25-meter pools in the 400 m freestyle.

-Andrej Barna won the bronze medal in 100m freestyle in 2024 European Championships.
+Andrej Barna won the silver medal in the 50-metre freestyle in 2026 European Championships, as well as a bronze medal in 100 m freestyle in 2024 European Championships.

 Serbian 4x100m freestyle relay team won the gold medal in 2024 European Championships.

 Ivan Lenđer, Čaba Silađi, Miroslava Najdanovski and Szebasztián Szabó won medals at the Universiade, the Mediterranean Games, the European Championship in 25-meter pools, and junior championships.
 The first World Aquatics Championships in water sports was held in Belgrade in 1973.